Polaris Inc.: History

 In October 2011, Polaris announced an investment in Brammo, Inc., an electric vehicle company based in Ashland, Oregon, United States.
 Its first production electric motorcycle, the Brammo Enertia, is assembled in Ashland and sold at dealerships.
 Polaris continued its investment in Brammo when it participated in the $13 million opening tranche of Brammo's Series C funding round in July 2012.
 Polaris had been showing interest in electric propulsion, producing an electric version of its Ranger Side-by-Side and more recently buying Global Electric Motorcars (GEM).
 As one publication put it, "This latest move likely signals the addition of clean and quiet drivetrains to ATVs and motorcycles under the global giant's brand umbrella – snowmobiles may have to wait on battery breakthroughs before they become commercially feasible."
 On January 15, 2015, Polaris announced that it had purchased the entire electric motorcycle business from Brammo.
 Production of electric motorcycles was slated to commence at Polaris' factory in Spirit Lake, Iowa during the second half of 2015.
 Polaris also manufactures Victory and Indian motorcycles at the Spirit Lake factory.

 In 2012, production restarted on the Indy-named sleds (stopped in 2004 with the Indy 500) with the release of the 2013 Indy 600 and Indy 600 SP.
 For 2014, Polaris will expand the Indy name and provide model variants for nearly all categories (the one exception being the "Mountain" class).

 On April 11, 2013, Polaris announced that it acquired Aixam-Mega, a French quadricycle manufacturer.

 On January 9, 2015, Polaris announced it will be opening a new 600,000-square-foot facility in Huntsville, Alabama that will employ at least 1,700 workers.
 Construction on the new manufacturing plant is set to start in early 2015 and should be opened by the spring of 2016.
 The plant will support several core processes including, vehicle assembly, chassis and body painting, welding, fabrication and injection molding.

 On March 7, 2016, Polaris acquired Taylor-Dunn, a manufacturer of industrial vehicles based in Anaheim, CA.

-On January 9, 2017, Polaris Chairman and CEO Michael Scott announced they would be shutting down Victory Motorcycles.
+On January 9, 2017, Polaris Chairman and CEO Scott Wine announced they would be shutting down Victory Motorcycles.
 They announced they will continue to honor warranties and produce parts for Victory Motorcycles for the next 10 years.

 In April 2018, Polaris Industries agreed to pay a record $27.25 million civil penalty for failing to report defective off-road vehicles.

 In May 2018, Polaris reentered the production of boats by purchasing the Indiana-based Boat Holdings LLC for $805 million.
 The company invested further in its boating division in January 2019 with the acquisition of Marquis-Larson Boat Group out of Pulaski, Wisconsin.
 Production of Marquis-Larson moved to a facility in Syracuse, Indiana.
 They then went on to make the Polaris Slingshot, a three-wheeler.